What is a non-bank financial institution? Types of non-banks

 Thus, clients of non-banks should understand that they won’t get any of the traditional bank accounts.
 However, non-banking companies cater to more niche services and usually have many financial tools to offer on that front.

-By the way, if you are looking for personal, business, or merchant accounts, Genome can help!
+By the way, if you are looking for personal and business accounts, Genome can help!
 We are an electronic money institution that offers all these accounts and more!
-With us, you can experience seamless money transfers, order virtual and physical Visa cards, accept payments from customers, etc!
+With us, you can experience seamless money transfers, order virtual and physical Visa cards, get multi-currency accounts, etc!

 Open an account